bellaratmelia/bellaratmelia.github.io/_pages/cv.md

 Honors & Awards
 ======
-* Winner of LAS Library School Scholarship 2017
+* Winner of Library Association Singapore (LAS) Library School Scholarship 2017

 Professional Engagements
 ======
-* *June 2019 - May 2023* | Council Member of Library Association Singapore, Chair of the IT Committee
+* Council Member of Library Association Singapore (LAS), Chair of the IT Committee (June 2019 - May 2023)